moneytech/cadex-os/README.md

  - Cadex OS will be useful if you are a beginner in C programming lanhguage and you want to write small programs.
  - Cadex OS has a small graphics library called TrueGL.
 TrueGL is also a UI library
  - Cadex OS has many useful string functions defined at `library/string.c`
+ - Cadex OS uses some code from Musl libc for the libc in Cadex OS.
+Libraries that are from Musl libc should contain a license header on the top.

 This repo was made by HyperCreeck and actively maintained by HyperCreeck and people in this Organisation.